Totoro97/Vid2Curve/README.md

 At the `build` directory, run command `./Display` .

-In the `config.ini` file, you can set the `DataPath` field for your own use and test.
+In the `config.ini` file, you can modify the `DataPath` field for your own use and test.

 The mesh and the curve skeleton will be saved as `curves_mesh.obj` and `curves.obj` at the `build` directory after the reconstruction process is done.
 And the camera poses will be saved at `cameras.txt` as rotation matrix and translation vectors (from world to camera).